Before embarking on your next trip to Paris, it's a good idea to learn some very basic French words and expressions.

-And for those of you with a passion for learning foreign languages, spending a few hours poring over these French vocabulary and phrase worksheets will help you to bolster your French enough to feel confident navigating a variety of everyday situations in Paris and other francophone places.
+For those with a passion for learning foreign languages, spending a few hours learning this French vocabulary and these handy phrases will help you to bolster your French enough to feel confident navigating a variety of everyday situations in Paris and other francophone places.

 Basic Greetings and Polite Questions in French

-The first step is to learn how to address people politely in French, which will often significantly improve the quality of your exchanges with Parisians.
-Learn more about basic polite French words and expressions, including "Bonjour" and "merci".
+The first step to feeling comfortable in France is to learn how to address people politely in French, which will often significantly improve the quality of service you receive and your exchanges with Parisians in general.
+There are a number of basic French words and expressions you can use to begin a conversation:

 Eating Out at Restaurants : Basic Vocabulary and Phrases

 Food and dining in Paris is no joking matter, and aside from restaurants that are generally (and obviously) tourist traps, most eateries in the capital won't offer English-language menus.
 While it's true that most waitstaff at Paris restaurants and bistros speak at least basic English, knowing basic Paris restaurant vocabulary will help make your dining experience more enjoyable and relaxing

 - Bonjour, une table pour une/deux/trois personnes, s'il vous plaît: Hello, a table for one/two/three people, please.

 - Où sont les toilettes: Where is the restroom?

 - Avez-vous un ménu en Anglais: Do you have a menu in English?

 - Quels sont les plâts du jour: What are today's specials?